The Imbalance of Power

 Are the local authority keeping an open mind to all codesign ideas and suggestions from parents?
 Rather than looking for parents to agree to the local authorities proposals that meet the local authorities needs or asking parents to choose from a limited choice of options that do not meet fully needs?

-publicly funded partners, who like the local authority have duties set out by Parliament and written in English Law, also have appropriate open and transparent governance structures with clear lines of report that are adhered to; clear duties, roles and responsibilities?
+How will the local authority ensure that their publicly funded partners, who like the local authority have duties set out by Parliament and written in English Law, also have appropriate open and transparent governance structures with clear lines of report that are adhered to; clear duties, roles and responsibilities?
 Organisations such as HealthWatch and the Official Parent Carer Forum - both of whom receive public funding - need to have and adhere to similarly robust, open, transparent governance and reporting structures as the local authority in order for codesign to work.
 If they do not, the local authority need to look for other partners in codesign.

+How will the local authority ensure that they hear the voice of parents - not the voice of charities speaking on behalf of parents?
 This is part of the ongoing imbalance of power.
 It is somehow worse than being voiceless - having your experiences stolen or invalidated by someone else, who claims to be empowering you.
 Their role needs to be to facilitate communication, for example hosting weekly events with professionals and parents in attendance - NOT speak for us.

 Will the local authority follow their own Principles of Codesign?